Learning how to pick, strum, or pluck guitar chords is one of the coolest parts about playing the instrument.

 So, try a few out, pick one or maybe two to focus on in your playing for now.

 Sus4 Barre Chords

 7th Barre Chords

-You’re now ready to explore dominant 7th barre chords on the guitar, which tend to be easier to play than maj7, maj6, or Sus barre chords on the guitar.
+You’re now ready to explore dominant 7th barre chords, which tend to be easier to play than maj7, maj6, or Sus barre chords on the guitar.

 Make sure to learn the first two shapes to begin, as these are the most popular dominant 7th barre chords.

 Minor Barre Chords

 If you learn only two types of barre chords, then major and minor barre chords are they way to go.

 These shapes will get you through countless pop, rock, folk, and country songs on guitar.

 m7 Barre Chords

 You can now move on to adding the b7th interval to your minor barre chords to form m7 barre chord shapes on guitar.

 Again, these are popular guitar chords, and so make sure to apply them to chord progressions pretty quickly in your practicing.

 m6 Barre chords

 The final barre chord that you’ll learn in this lesson is the m6 barre chord, built by adding a 6th interval to your minor barre chord shapes.

 Once you have this final minor-family barre chord under your fingers, work them with the other minor chords back to back in your practicing.